 See All Destinations

-Kilkenny Pembroke Hotel offers access to the region's rich medieval heritage and vibrant arts culture.
+This comfortable hotel in the heart of Kilkenny offers access to the region's rich medieval heritage and vibrant arts culture.

 Bus Éireann operates out of McDonagh bus station and provides regular services to and from Dublin (2hr).
 There are also regular buses to and from Cork city (3hr).
 Bus Éireann picks up and drops off passengers at the very central C@Fé Net on St Patrick's St.